wp-plugins/wp-url-shorten/readme.txt

 == Description ==

-This plugin adds ability to create short URL from the blog post permalink and stores it in the database.
-The plugin currently use ref.li as the only service and stores the data in the database of ref.li.
+This plugin adds ability to instantly create short URL/link for post, pages, categories, archieves, users, tags, custom taxonomies or custom post types and stores it in the database, to make it easier for users to recall and share it with friends and readers, it can also be used to hide your referrer links.

 Plugin homepage:
 http://www.thesetemplates.com/2013/07/wordpress-shorten-url-plugin.html